 g) When the CPE receives an unsolicited RNG-CMD message, it shall reset the periodic ranging timer and adjust the parameters (timing, EIRP, etc.) as notified in the RNG-CMD message.

+7.7.27 Downstream Transit Test Message

+7.7.27.1 Downstream Transmit Test (DTT) Request